 "I kept going into the pack and landing on nothing so I was getting frustrated.
 But I just had to try to stay patient and wait for a chance.

 "It will be a different challenge against Peter.
 I'll just have to play my own game, try to get in front and try to dominate the match."

 China Open champion Ebdon put together a top break of 81 as he eased past Walden and remains on target for his second 2012 title in the country.

 "It was strange playing someone so young," said the 30-year-old Robertson.
 "It made me feel really old.
 I had to use all of my experience, especially in the close frames.
 I won two on the black otherwise it could have been different.
 Lu has got a tremendous future."

-was 3-1 behind against Fu, but compiled a break of 129 in an impressive recovery.
+Murphy, the 2005 world champion, was 3-1 behind against Fu, but compiled a break of 129 in an impressive recovery.